ethankhall/toolup/README.md

 # Toolup

-Toolup is a CLI that can be used to manage different CLI's.
+`toolup` is a CLI that can be used to manage different CLI's.
+`toolup` is not intended to replace a normal package manager, instead allow organizations to install versioned applications.
+The major usecase for `toolup` is to deploy versions to a machine, and when there is a bug that effects only a small number of users, that user will be able to roll back to an older version locally without requireing other tooling to change.

 ## Install